ProjectMAC/propagators/doc/programmer-guide.rst

 which means that cell has no information about the value it is meant to have.

-Making Propagator Networks
+Organizing Principle
 ======================================================================

+The two major aspects of a propagator-oriented programming language, at least as I currently envision such a thing, are propagator networks and the partial information structures they manipulate.
+It feels like "programming" is primarily about creating propagator networks;
+inventing and implementing good partial information types seems to be more of a library writer's kind of job, though one you will most likely also need to engage in if you want to get anything done with Scheme-Propagators as it currently stands.
+We will therefore talk about making networks first, and about making partial information types later.
+Also, making propagator networks is more different from the normal programming you are used to than is creating partial information types, and so the way to do that is more of a new "language".

-The "read and syntax" phase of Scheme-Propagators is the "read and eval" phase of the host Scheme; with the understanding that all Scheme variables that get bound to cells are propagator variables, and all Scheme variables that get bound to other Scheme objects are "syntax" from the perspective of Scheme-Propagators.
+The "read and syntax" phase of programming a network in Scheme-Propagators is the "read and eval" phase of the host Scheme;
+with the understanding that all Scheme variables that get bound to cells are propagator variables, and all Scheme variables that get bound to other Scheme objects are "syntax" from the perspective of Scheme-Propagators.
 Things that can live in cells are the first-class entities of Scheme-Propagators, and other things from the host Scheme are second-class as far as the Scheme-Propagators langauge is concerned.

 Scheme-Propagators therefore has a "macro system" that is much more developed than the propagator language itself, because MIT/GNU Scheme